-Training Documentation Note: applies to all training in this section "Records of Personnel Training" Stockpersons must be provided training at orientation, as well as yearly updates, refresher courses (and opportunities for professional development) and specialized training in aspects of animal welfare appropriate to the level of operation.
-For all training of personnel: Training must be presented in the workers' native language.
-M26 Training may include videos, manuals, classroom settings, online instruction, etc. as appropriate. □ Yes □ No Training must include review of company SOPs and 'hands-on' experience and evaluations. /10 □ Training must include review of the American Humane Certified TM Animal Welfare Standards.
-Training must clearly define what is expected of each worker so that each is fully aware of his/her duties and responsibilities.
-Training records must be signed by both the trainer and the trainee, and include the training topic (i.e. orientation, yearly update/refresher course, specialized training, etc.) as well as the training date.
-Training for All Personnel Prior to being given responsibility for the welfare of poults or turkeys, all personnel must be properly trained.
-As a minimum, the training program for all personnel in direct contact with the poults and turkeys must include the following topics: Knowledge of the normal behavior of turkeys and of the flock and to recognize the signs of good health and welfare;  Yes M27 Knowledge of the proper way to handle birds in a manner that minimizes unnecessary stress; I No N/A /10 Recognizing the signs of abnormal behavior and fear; Recognizing deviations from normal flock activity; Understanding the physical and environmental requirements for turkeys; Basic knowledge of the signs of common diseases, illnesses, and injurios, and who to patify whom birds are acting abnormally; and injuries, and who to notify when birds are acting abnormally; and Basic knowledge of the conditions that cause welfare problems such as illness, injury, or abnormal behavior.
+Training Documentation Note: applies to all training in this section "Records of Personnel Training" M26 Stockpersons must be provided training at orientation, as well as yearly updates, refresher courses (and opportunities for professional development) and specialized training in aspects of animal welfare appropriate to the level of operation.
+For all training of personnel: □ Training must be presented in the workers' native language. □ Training may include videos, manuals, classroom settings, online instruction, etc. as appropriate. □ Training must include review of company SOPs and 'hands-on' experience and evaluations. □ Training must include review of the American Humane Certified TM Animal Welfare Standards . □ Training must clearly define what is expected of each worker so that each is fully aware of his/her duties and responsibilities. □ Training records must be signed by both the trainer and the trainee, and include the training topic (i.e. orientation, yearly update/refresher course, specialized training, etc.) as well as the training date. ☐ Yes☐ No☐ N/A /10 M27 Training for All Personnel Prior to being given responsibility for the welfare of poults or turkeys, all personnel must be properly trained.
+As a minimum, the training program for all personnel in direct contact with the poults and turkeys must include the following topics: □ Knowledge of the normal behavior of turkeys and of the flock and to recognize the signs of good health and welfare; □ Knowledge of the proper way to handle birds in a manner that minimizes unnecessary stress; □ Recognizing the signs of abnormal behavior and fear; □ Recognizing deviations from normal flock activity; □ Understanding the physical and environmental requirements for turkeys; □ Basic knowledge of the signs of common diseases, illnesses, and injuries, and who to notify when birds are acting abnormally; and □ Basic knowledge of the conditions that cause welfare problems such as illness, injury, or abnormal behavior. ☐ Yes☐ No☐ N/A /10